 As you can see, the difference between being an associate and owning a practice can have a meaningful effect on loan repayment for dentists.

 The purely financial answer is “yes,” since the projected lifetime earnings of a dentist versus the average college grad is $2,160,000 after taxes, with a $400,000 to $450,000 cost of paying back student loans.

 The reality is that most dentists in major cities have to deal with student loans for 20 to 25 years.
 They won’t necessarily be able to celebrate and enjoy that higher income until their loans are forgiven and they pay the tax bomb.

 Making student loan payments will be a way of life during that time, but if dentists can keep that long-term perspective, they’ll still have a nice, long career with great earnings after becoming student debt-free.

 However, dentistry can be even more financially rewarding if a dentist lives in a more rural area and owns a practice.
 I’m not saying dentists should move to the middle of nowhere.
 They can live within an hour or two of a major metropolitan area or outside of the top 10 most populated cities and get that above-average dentist salary.

 Dentists need a plan for student loan repayment

-Dentists can find a clear path to pay back their student loans.
+Dentists can find a clear path to pay back their federal or private student loans.
 A path that could not only save them significant money — but help them understand the action steps to get it done.

-Student Loan Planner has done over 2,300 student loan consults for clients with nearly $600,000,000 of student loans.
+Student Loan Planner® has done thousands of student loan consults for clients in high-debt professions.
 We can help you figure out the optimal path in just one hour.